top of page

 Let’s say the one-line theme of your story is ‘you can only be the best by working with others’.
 You could make your main character a Type Three because they are competitive high-achievers.
 They begin the story with the misbelief ‘I must become the best by outperforming everyone else’ (the ‘lie’, or the opposite of the story’s theme).

-In the beginning they may be doing well in their job (e.g. they lead a project team) but are so arrogant, driven and critical of others that they alienate everyone around them.
+In the beginning they may be doing well in their job – maybe they lead a project team – but they are so arrogant, driven and critical of others that they alienate everyone around them.
 Perhaps they are so focused on their own self-image and success, and so avoidant of constructive criticism, that they keep trying to blame their fellow team members for errors.
 The project they are working on fails.
 The protagonist must then accept responsibility and learn humility, helping and working with the others in the team and valuing their relationship and contribution.
-Together the team turn the project around.
+Together, the team turn the project around.

-If the protagonist is in a negative change arc then, instead of using their shame to learn growth, they spiral further and become manipulative and exploitative, lying to cover their tracks and their own role in the team’s failure.
+If the protagonist is in a negative change arc then, instead of using their shame to learn growth, they spiral further and become manipulative and exploitative.
+They continue to lie and cover their tracks, denying their own role in the team’s failure.
 Maybe they are successful in diverting blame away from themselves.
 Maybe they are not.

 TYPE 3 CHARACTERS IN WELL-KNOWN STORIES